-Green home construction is an oxymoron.
+Green home construction might be close to an oxymoron for some of us in the community development field.
 The greenest thing to do would be to find an older home in an established neighborhood and retrofit it to suit your needs.
 The advantages of housing renovation include re-use of infrastructure and materials, and the likelihood that the home doesn't add to sprawl.

 After all, if you want to be green, you could add some solar energy projects to an existing home, couldn't you?

-Currently the U.S. Green Building Council is the industry association in the forefront of green construction practices.
+Currently the U.S. Green Building Council is the industry association in the forefront of green construction practices in America.
 They offer a certification called LEED®, although other green certifications exist.
 For the homeowner, certifications would be fluff; you're looking for results in the form of low energy buildings, low allergies, low impact on the earth and climate, and high performance.

 However, let's use LEED as a reference.
 Some of its categories for green home construction include: site selection, water efficiency, materials and resources, energy and atmosphere, indoor environmental quality, and location and linkages to important destinations.